ccoskrnl/ccoskrnl/README.md

 - **Graphics Output with multi-windows**

     CCOS supports multi-windows, which means it can output text in different window on screen.
-It's uesful to debug multi-processors through open a text-output window to each processor.
+It's uesful to debug multi-cores through open a text-output window to each core.
 Even if not have mouse driver, user also can use keyboard to select which window need to enter characters.

 ## TO-DO